Mulpeter91/Github-Actionman/README.md

     steps:
       - uses: actions/checkout@v2                 # <- Required to checkout your code in order to access composite actions from with the repo

       - name: Use hello world composite action
         uses: ./.github/actions/hello-world       # <- Use keyword for calling other actions
 ```
+The `composite action` file requires a `name` and `description` field with an optional `author` field.
+The run also needs to add `using: 'composite'` before executing its steps.

 [**Composite Action**](https://github.com/Mulpeter91/Github-Actionman/blob/main/.github/actions/hello-world/action.yml)
 ```yaml
 name: Print Hello World